-The second SPMME model advanced to explain zebrafish RPC behaviour, the Boije SSM, is diplayed in Fig \ref{BoijeSSM}.
+The second SPMME model advanced to explain zebrafish RPC behaviour, the Boije SSM, is displayed in Fig? \ref{BoijeSSM}.
 This model is primarily concerned with the lineage fate outcomes that the He SSM does not treat, while abandoning the explicit proper time of the He and Gomes SSMs in favour of abstract generation-counting.
 The mitotic mode model-ingredient now subsumes all RPC behaviours.
-Boije et al. make a laudable effort to specify the particular macromolecules ostensibly involved in determining mitotic mode, nominating the transcription factors (TFs) Atoh7, known to be involved in RGC specification, and Ptf1a, known to be involved in the specification of amacrine and horizontal cells, as primary candidates.
+Boije et al. make a laudable effort to specify the particular macromolecules ostensibly involved in determining mitotic mode, nominating the transcription factors Atoh7, known to be involved in retinal ganglion cell specification, and Ptf1a, known to be involved in the specification of amacrine and horizontal cells, as primary candidates.
 The contribution of vsx2 is taken to determine the balance between PP and DD divisions late in the lineage, with the latter resulting in the specification of bipolar or photoreceptor cells.
-The binary presence or absence of these signals is determined by independent RVs structured by the phase structure present in the He SSM, translated into generational time from proper time.
+The binary presence or absence of these signals is determined by independent RVs organized by the phase structure present in the He SSM, translated into generational time from proper time.

 % Place figure captions after the first paragraph in which they are cited.